broadinstitute/adapt/README.md

 <br/>

-ADAPT's main objective is to design assays that maximize predicted detection activity, in expectation across a taxon's genomic diversity, subject to soft and hard constraints on the assay's complexity and specificity.
+ADAPT's main objective is to design assays that maximize predicted detection activity, in expectation over a taxon's genomic diversity, subject to soft and hard constraints on the assay's complexity and specificity.
 The output is a list of design options, ranked according to anticipated performance.
 ADAPT also supports a simpler objective function that minimizes a number of probes subject to detecting a specified fraction of known diversity.